TomasRullan/TomasRullan/README.md

 - 👋 Hi, I’m Tomas Rullan
 - 👀 I’m interested in ... creating and buliding useful websites
 - 🌱 I’m currently learning ... how to advance my programming skills
-- 💞️ I’m looking to collaborate on ... on anything i enjoy working with outhes to see what we can come up with as a team.
+- 💞️ I’m looking to collaborate on ... on anything i enjoy working with others to see what we can come up with as a team.
 - 📫 How to reach me ...
 TomasRullan@yahoo.com

 <!---